 When they burned the bridges of the East Tennessee and Virginia Railroad in November of 1861, to impede the movement of Confederate troops, authorities responded with a brutal campaign of indiscriminate arrests and hangings.
 Homes were invaded, searched and ransacked, and hundreds of men were compelled to hide while their houses were plundered and their families abused.

 Scott & Angel recorded "no protestation of innocence was of any avail ... to be a Union man was, in the eyes of a good many Confederates, to be a criminal of the deepest dye".

 Northeastern Tennessee, Union in its sympathies (but lying so near Virginia, with its strong Confederate sentiment), may have been the scene of more tragedies in proportion to its population than any other part of the country.

 Ellis claimed that "gangs of murderous desperadoes ... destitute of mercy, and and without remorse of conscience" prowled the area.
 He was referring to the paramilitary Confederate "Home Guard".

-After the dreary winter of 1862, the Confederate Congress passed the "Conscript Act".
-This took into the Confederate Army all able-bodied male citizens between the ages of 18 and 35 years.
-It had the effect of sending more men from East Tennessee into the Federal Army than the Confederacy, as they fled their homes to swell the ranks of Union forces.
+After the dreary winter of 1862, the Confederate Congress passed the "Conscript Act", taking into the Confederate Army all able-bodied male citizens between the ages of 18 and 35 years.
+This had the effect of sending more men from East Tennessee into the Federal Army than the Confederacy, as they fled their homes to join Union forces.

 In the fall of 1863, some 500 or 600 men (a full 200 of whom were under the age of 18 years) from Johnson and Carter counties met a few miles from Knoxville, at Strawberry Plains.
 Originally planning to join the Union 12th Tennessee Cavalry, they instead formed the "Thirteenth Tennessee" volunteer cavalry regiment.